dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ### 1.2 - Moving the camera around

 I have wrote a main blog post on the subject of [moving a camera around](/2019/12/17/threejs-camera-move), however what this really about is the [position property of object3d class based objects](/2022/04/04/threejs-object3d-position) in general.
+It would be best to read those posts if you really want to learn a thing or two about moving cameras, and object3d class based objects in general around.
+However I will of course write about a basic example of this sort of thing here.

+The position property of the camera stores a an instance of the vector3 class as the value, and the state of this vector3 objects is very much the current position.
+There are a whole lot of methods in the vector3 class that are useful for updating the position of the camera over time.
+However there is also just working our some expressions for a given axis value like I am doing here.

 ```js
 //-------- ----------